 The Intellectual and Developmental Disabilities Research Centers in NICHD are provided a proportional increase to the overall increase in funding for NIH.
 The IDDRCs remain the nation's foremost sustained effort to prevent and treat disabilities through biomedical and behavioral research.
-The IDDRCs are integral to the development, implementation, and evaluation of evidence-based practices for detecting and diagnosing brain health conditions, creating new behavioral, biological and biochemical therapies, developing assistive technologies and advancing prenatal diagnosis and newborn screening.
+The IDDRCs are integral to the development, implementation, and evaluation of evidence-based practices for detecting and diagnosing brain health conditions, creating new behavioral, biological and biochemical therapies, developing assistive technologies, and advancing prenatal diagnosis and newborn screening.

-For more information on the IDDRCs, visit www.aucd.org or contact Cindy Smith, Director of Public Policy, at csmith@aucd.org
+For more information on the IDDRCs, visit www.aucd.org or contact policy@aucd.org.